About The Countess of Wessex

 During her challenge, The Countess wrote a blog on her experiences as she took part in the challenge to mark the 60th Anniversary of The Duke of Edinburgh's Award.

-The Countess has been the President of Girl Guiding UK since 2003 and supports the work of Tomorrow's People which works to improve opportunities to get young people into employment.
+The Countess has also been the President of Girl Guiding UK since 2003.

 In recent years, The Countess of Wessex has become involved in the world of agriculture and held the position of Show President of the Royal Bath and West Show in 2010 before becoming Vice Patron in 2011.
 Her Royal Highness is also Patron of the Association of Show and Agricultural Organisations (ASAO) and has been Patron of The Border Union Agricultural Society for its bicentennial year 2013.